KhronosGroup/Vulkan-Guide/chapters/vertex_input_data_processing.md

 This chapter is an overview of the [Fixed-Function Vertex Processing chapter in the spec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#fxvertex) to help give a high level understanding of how an application can map data to the vertex shader when using a graphics pipeline.

-It is also important to remember that Vulkan is a tool with many possible ways to use.
+It is also important to remember that Vulkan is a tool that can be used in different ways.
 The following are examples for educational purposes of how vertex data **can** be laid out.

 ## Binding and Locations